Nutzzz/GameCollector/README.md

 ### Supported Data Sources

-This is another new category of handler for GameCollector.
+This is a new category of handler for GameCollector.

 - TheGamesDB.net

 ### New Supported Launchers

-The following 17 handlers have been added for GameCollector.
+In addition to the upstream handlers, the following 18 store handlers have been added for GameCollector.
 They are all Windows-only for now:

 - Amazon Games
 - Arc
 - Big Fish Game Manager
 - Blizzard Battle.net
+- Flashpoint
 - Game Jolt
 - Humble App
 - Indiegala IGClient